huggingface/transformers/examples/research_projects/xls_r/README.md

 - [Transformers](https://github.com/huggingface/transformers)
 - [Datasets](https://github.com/huggingface/datasets)

-We recommend to install the above libraries in a [virtual environment](https://docs.python.org/3/library/venv.html).
+We recommend installing the above libraries in a [virtual environment](https://docs.python.org/3/library/venv.html).
 If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 Create a virtual environment with the version of Python you're going to use and activate it.